|

 accessible to those who have already learned a bit about evolutionary biology

+and the philosophical views that stem from it.
 A theological perspective on evolutionary biology which offers ways of

 thinking of God's creative acts in ways that go beyond a simple concept of